-Here are the answers to the most frequently asked admission questions.
+Here are the answers to the most frequently asked college admission and application questions.

 Ursuline College grants advanced placement credit to entering first-year students who have earned a score of 3, 4, or 5 on a College Advanced Placement Examination.
 Enrolling students should have a report of the examination scores sent directly to the Office of Admission.
 Use our AP chart to see which AP courses will count for Ursuline College credit.